About Us

 What are the values of the SBRC?

 Our members operate with integrity, transparency, and take care to present information accurately and objectively.
 To ensure transparency, we have procedures in place to prevent conflicts of interest in voting, and publicly display the results of our voting process for scrutiny.
 We will always maintain a strong relationship with regional experts in the field of ornithology to guide our decision-making.
-The current members of the SBRC are:

 • Keita Sin (Chair)